altanner/intro_to_CLI/02_manipulation.md

 unzip command_line_files.zip
 ```

 Here we are expanding the zip file, like double-clicking an archive or compressed item in your GUI.
-The terminal will tell you what it has just done, and if you `ls` you will be able to see the new files.
+The terminal will tell you what it has just done, and if you `ls` you will be able to see a new folder.
 Move into the new folder with `cd`.
 Notice how these commands relate to your GUI - we can do all the same things (and more!) as you are used to in your graphical interface.

 Let's move into the folder called `sandbox` and play with some files.
 Firstly, let's copy a file: